saltukalakus/PixelLock/README.md

 **Rules:**

-1. You should not target attacking my computer or any of my online accounts.
-Somehow, accessing the image that way is not eligible for the reward.
+1. You should not target or attack my computer or any of my online accounts.
+Accessing the image that way is not eligible for the reward.

 2. The accepted method for the reward is through finding a vulnerability in this project or its dependencies and leveraging it to bypass the secret.

-3. If you brute-forced the secret and that worked, you need to share proof of your brute-force attempt.
-I suggest not going that route as it would probably be impractical.
-But if you found a way to minimize the possible set of secrets to brute-force, that should be a valid approach.
+3. If you brute-force the secret and that works, you need to share proof of your brute-force attempt.
+I suggest not going that route, as it would probably be impractical.
+However, if you find a way to minimize the possible set of secrets to brute-force, that should be a valid approach.

-4. Open an issue in this repository and upload the original image and ping me @saltukalakus.
-Don't disclose how you were able to bypass the encryption.
+4. Open an issue in this repository, upload the original image, and ping me @saltukalakus.
+Do not disclose how you were able to bypass the encryption.
 I will reach out to you to understand how you bypassed it.

 5. Only the **first** hacker who opens an issue with the correct image wins.

 6. The challenge is time-boxed.
-It will end on the 31st of July 2025, 1 PM UTC.
-I will share the secret in the same Gist in the comments section if no one can decrypt it until then.
+It will end on July 31, 2025, at 1 PM UTC.
+I will share the secret in the same Gist in the comments section if no one can decrypt it by then.

 ### Disclaimer